• Skip to primary navigation

 • Throw a little baby spinach into the blender along with the wet ingredients for more sneaky nutrition.

 • I wrote this recipe to be big.
 It’s a great meal for a crowd or for a hungry family.
-All three kids will eat all of this within two days time.
+(All three of my kids will eat all of this within two days time.)

 Cuisine: American Method: Baking